dphang/nextjs-repros/README.md

 Index page with simple button: https://github.com/dphang/cypress-test/blob/master/pages/index.tsx Cypress test: https://github.com/dphang/cypress-test/blob/master/cypress/integration/test.spec.ts

 The Cypress test has two duplicate tests that will verify an API called in the app returns a 200 status ( https://www.mocky.io/ with 2000 ms delay).
-About 50% of the time, one of the two tests would fail locally, and it fails all (or nearly all) the time on CircleCI.
+About 50% of the time, either one of the two tests would fail locally, and it fails 100% of the build on CircleCI.
 Note that this is different from my private project, where it was failing on CircleCI only.

 Example error: